 An experimental feature of DDEV-local is simplified small-project hosting on the internet.
 One can run DDEV-Local on an internet server and point their DNS to it and use it as a regular (though limited) hosting environment.

 This may be completely appropriate for small or abandoned sites that have special requirements like old versions of PHP that aren't supported elsewhere.

-Note that this is no replacement for a scalable managed hosting offering like DDEV-Live or other similar services.
+Note that this is no replacement for a scalable managed hosting offering.
 It's unknown how much traffic it can handle in a given environment.
 And it's EXPERIMENTAL.
 And it will never replace managed hosting.

 - Install DDEV-Local on a regular Linux server that is directly connected to the Internet.
 You're responsible for your firewall and maintenance of the server, of course.

 - On Debian/Ubuntu, you can set up a simple firewall with

 ufw allow 80 && ufw allow 443 && ufw allow 22 && ufw enable